woahbase/website/docs/images/alpine-cgit.md

 Also,

-* cGit is deployed at the path `/cgit/`, alternately proxied to `/git/` for convenience, controlled via the `CGIT_SUBPATH` environment variable.

 * Default configuration listens to ports `80` and `22`(ssh), these may be published at `64801` and `64822` by default, so they don't clash with other services.